 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 7313 Total first-time, first-year (freshman) women who applied 3434 Total first-time, first-year (freshman) men who were admitted 1004 Total first-time, first-year (freshman) women who were admitted 439 Total full-time, first-time, first-year (freshman) men who enrolled 792 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 340 Total part-time, first-time, first-year (freshman) women who enrolled 0
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 5912 Total first-time, first-year women who applied 2441 Total first-time, first-year of another gender who applied 0 Total first-time, first-year men who were admitted 963 Total first-time, first-year women who were admitted 393 Total first-time, first-year of another gender who were admitted 0 Total full-time, first-time, first-year men who enrolled 755 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 301 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 8353 Total first-time, first-year (degree-seeking) who were admitted 1356 Total first-time, first-year (degree-seeking) enrolled 1056

 C2.
+First time, first-year wait-listed students

+✓ Students who met admission requirements but whose fina I admission was contingent on s pace availability --- ---------------------------- -------------- ---------------- ----------------- ----------------- -------------------

+Do you have a policy of placing students on a waiting list?

+Yes No

-Freshma n wait-listed students ✓ Stud lents who met admission requirements but whose final admission was contingent on space ava ilability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, pl ease answer the questions below for Fall 2020 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waitin ng list ranked? \Rightarrow If yes, do you release that information to students? \Rightarrow Do you release that information to school counselors?
+If yes, please answer the questions below for Fall 2022 admissions:

+WAITING LIST Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

+Number of wait-listed students admitted: s your waiting list ranked? ls your w aiting list ranked? □ Yes □ No = ⇒ If yes, do you release that information to students? □ Yes □ No = ⇒ Do you release that information to school counselors? □ Yes □ No